Mid-century modern: Industrial design

 Scandinavian design was very influential at this time, with a style characterized by simplicity, democratic design and natural shapes.
 Glassware (Iittala – Finland), ceramics (Arabia – Finland), tableware (Georg Jensen – Denmark), lighting (Poul Henningsen – Denmark), and furniture (Danish modern) were some of the genres for the products created.

 In the eastern United States, the American-born Russel Wright and Mary Wright, designing for Steubenville Pottery, and Hungarian-born Eva Zeisel designing for Red Wing Pottery and later Hall China created free-flowing ceramic designs that were much admired and heralded in the trend of smooth, flowing contours in dinnerware.

 On the West Coast of the United States, the industrial designer and potter Edith Heath (1911–2005) founded Heath Ceramics in 1948.
 The company was one of the numerous California pottery manufacturers that had their heyday in post-war United States, and produced mid-Century modern ceramic dish-ware.

+In New Mexico, Nambé Mills, Inc. in 1953 introduced a range of cast and polished alloy tableware and cookware of modernist design, with the luster of silver and the solidity of iron, some of which items are still within the product range.
+Sales are largely through retail stores in New Mexico and Arizona, and through upmarket national retailers.
+Portmeirion Group purchased Nambé in 2019.
+As a subsidiary of Portmeirion, it now trades as Nambé International.

 Edith Heath's "Coupe" line remains in demand and has been in constant production since 1948, with only periodic changes to the texture and color of the glazes.

 The Tamac Pottery company produced a line of mid-century modern biomorphic dinnerware and housewares between 1946 and 1972.